The possible accretion discs of GN-z11 at redshift z = 10.6, MoM-z14 at z = 14.44 and other high redshift objects: Discussion

 \section{Discussion}

-We have modelled the UV spectra of 5 of the most distant objects yet found by JWST with a standard accretion disc spectrum.
+We have modelled the UV spectra of 4 of the most distant objects yet found by JWST with a standard accretion disc spectrum.
 This has enabled us to place constraints on their mass accretion rates.
 Assuming that these rates do not exceed the Eddington value we obtain Eddington masses of $10^{6.4}$ to $10^{7.05}\Msun$ for them.
 If they are spinning rapidly, then their true masses and/or the inclination must be higher for them to be below the Eddington limit (Fig. 2).
 Their low-spin mass accretion rates range from 0.7 and $0.1\Msunpyr$.

 As defined above, the Eddington mass $m_{\rm Edd}$ is the minimum mass consistent with a UV spectral index of $\beta=-2.33$.
 The actual mass of the black hole may be less than $m_{\rm Edd}$ but it must then be accreting at a super-Eddington rate.
 The inner disc will then be puffed up, possibly irradiating the outer disc more; it may also have mass outflows and the radiation may be beamed.
 All these effects can plausibly make the UV slope depart from -2.33 \citep{Madau25}.
-Furthermore, there are also environmental issues, such as dust and possible nebular continuum to contend with.
+Furthermore, there are also environmental issues, such as dust and possible nebular continuum to contend with. \cite{Cheng19} discuss departures from the standard accretion disc slope.
+Response to slowly declining or rising accretion rates could be relevant to young AGN.
 The UV slope criterion is important for ensuring that we are using sub-Eddington accretors when applying our formalism.

 \cite{Napolitano25} discuss the UV slope $\beta$ for 24 galaxies at $z>9$.
 About half of them have $-2<\beta>-2.5$ when uncertainties are considered, indicating that our approach may be applied to about half the population.
-This is consistent with recent findings from \citet{Geris2025} who has identified a population of low mass AGN in the stacks of JWST/NIRspec data.
+This is consistent with recent findings from \citet{Geris2025} which identified a population of low mass AGN in the stacks of JWST/NIRspec data. {\citet{Tang25} study JWST spectroscopic properties of high redshift galaxies and note that the intrinsic slope set by stellar population and ionization conditions gives $\beta=-2.6$ to $-2.4$ before reddening.
+They have 14 sources in the redshift range $z=11-14$ giving an average $\beta$ of $-2.37^{+0.05}_{-0.09}$, which compares well with the accretion disc slope of $-2.33$.

+Two high redshift galaxies, GHZ9 at $z=10.145$ \citep{Kovacs24, Alvarz-Marquez2025} and UHZ1 \citep{Bogdan24} $z=10.3073$ \citep{Goulding23, Alvarz-Marquez2025}, have reported hard X-ray emission indicating coronal emission from accretion and thus supermassive black holes.
+The first has a UV slope of $-1.10\pm0.12$ and the second cannot contain a luminous absorbed AGN \citep{CrespoGomez25}.
+Therefore We do not apply our technique to them.
+There is however mounting evidence for AGN from JWST spectroscopy in other high redshift objects \citep{Zhu26, Chavez25, Castellano25}.